crigalbla/buy-your-device/README.md

 ### Structure

 The project is structured with views and components.
 The views are the pages that we see and these use the components if is necessary.
-All the request are called from middleware redux-saga.
+All the API request are called from middleware redux-saga.
+Also, the GET requets have a internal local storage cache of 1 hour.
 React-router-dom was use to router the web located in App.jsx.
 The project has a file .env with a unique constant => REACT_APP_API.